-- In order to ensure adequate potential public transport penetration, all households should be within 5 minutes walking distance of a bus stop (400m).
-Some or all of the Main street network must be designed to accommodate local buses, including bus stops. - Bus shelters must incorporate green or brown roofs. - Ocovered cycle and scooter storage must incorporate green or brown roofs.
+In order to ensure adequate potential public transport penetration, all households will be within 400 metres walking distance from a bus stop.

+Some or all of the Main street network must be designed to accommodate local buses, including bus stops.

+Bus shelters must incorporate green or brown roofs.